Skip to main content

 When you confirm:

-• all users are unassigned from a group (all users are losing permissions inherited from this group),
+• all users are unassigned from the group (all users are losing permissions inherited from this group),

 • the group with all its settings is irreversibly deleted.